winstonpuckett/lucifer/README.md

 ### 1. Create an issue (Or even a pull request!)

 Remember, lucifer is still in alpha state.
 We may be missing features which would be a good idea to include in the final product.
-Use the [issue tab](https://github.com/winstonpuckett/lucifer/issues) to create new feature requests.
+Use the [issue tab](https://github.com/winstonpuckett/lucifer/issues) in GitHub to create new feature requests.

 ### 2. Consider whether it should be an integration test.